EGA-archive/ega-fuse-client/README.md

 This will produce the FUSE later jar file in the /target directory.

+### Mac Specific Installation:

+This FUSE layer has been tested on Mac OS as well.
+You must install Fuse for Mac / Osxfuse: https://osxfuse.github.io/

 ## Starting the FUSE layer

 The FUSE layer requires at minimum a valid EGA OAuth2 Bearer Token to run; specifying a mount directory is recommened (default is /tmp/mnt).
 The mount directoty must be an existing and empty directory: